nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 - This the workflow of client credentials flow in OAuth 2.0
 - A complete blog post explaining this workflow can be found [here](https://nagasudhir.blogspot.com/2023/04/secure-machine-to-machine-communication.html)

-## Register a client in Keycloak OAuth server
+## Registering a client in Keycloak OAuth server

-### Registering a client in keycloak for demo
+* For this demo, we will run a Keycloak server as an OAuth serv
 * Create a realm named "myorg" in keycloak
 * Create a client scope named "test_api_access"
 * Create a client with client_id "test_api_client".
 Keep Client authentication as "ON" and Authentication flow as only "Service accounts roles".
 This will set the client application authorization flow as client credentials flow.